PyconUK/2017.pyconuk.org/pages/ukpa/trustees.md

 #### Kristian Glass
 <img class="avatar" src="https://www.gravatar.com/avatar/403476fc38e4e0be93bf03282a33e72c/?s=120" alt="Kristian Glass" />

-'m Kristian Glass; I was treasurer for PyCon UK 2016 and 2017, and set up and have run the PyCon UK Society Ltd company to back it.
+I'm Kristian Glass; I was treasurer for PyCon UK 2016 and 2017, and set up and have run the PyCon UK Society Ltd company to back it.
 I am also the director of Moorhen Solutions Ltd (my own consultancy company) and ran NHS Hack Day Cambridge (a not-for-profit "hackathon"), as well as other having other experience in the not-for-profit, events and financial spaces I'm glad to see the UKPA created, and want to contribute my experience towards the success of both it and of PyCon UK.